taqiyeddinedj/backup/README.md

 />> help

-  backup: start the backup. \n
+  backup: start the backup.

-  exit: Exits the shell. \n
+  exit: Exits the shell.

   help: Print the list of commands.